ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 11. If activation link expires (expiry time configurable), the system resends the link through a batch process.

 #### 5.4.3 Update User
 The system allows its users (Central Admin, Central Approver, Zonal Admin, Zonal Approver, Registration Center Head, Registration Supervisor, and Registration Officer) to update the user details.
 The use will provide the User ID/User Name.
-The system validates the provided data and privileges of user.
+The system validates the provided data and user's role.
 On successful validation, the system allows updating the required user details.
 When the user saves the updated user details, the system captures the date & time and user’s detail who has updated the user record.

 If the user selects the Delete flag at the time of updating user’s record, the delete related information is updated when the user is updated.

 #### 5.4.4 Activate/Deactivate//Whitelist User [**[↑]**](#table-of-content)
 #### A. Activate User

-The system allows Zonal Admin to activate the user, who is already deactivated due to any reasons.
+The portal allows Zonal Admin to activate the user, who is already deactivated due to any reasons.
 When the user is created and approved, it is activated automatically.
-The Zonal Admin selects the user then all the users of that Zone are displayed.
-The Zonal Admin can select one deactivated user or multiple deactivated users at a time and selects Activate option.
-The system validates Zonal Admin’s privileges and activates the selected user(s).
+The Zonal Admin selects the user then all the users of that zone are displayed.
+The Zonal Admin can select a deactivated user or multiple deactivated users at a time and selects Activate option.
+The system validates user's role and activates the selected user(s).
 On successful validation, the system provides a notification.

 #### B. Deactivate User

 The system allows Zonal Admin to deactivate the users, who are already active.
 The Zonal Admin selects the user and all the users of that zone are displayed.
 The Zonal Admin can select one active user or multiple active users at a time then selects the Deactivate option.
-The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected user(s), and the system provides a notification.
+The system validates user’s role, on successful validation, deactivates the selected user(s), and the system provides a notification.

 #### C. Blacklist User